Why Banks Don't Always Deal With Buyers on Foreclosures

 Buyers chasing bank repos are sadly discovering that some REO lenders will not sell a repo to them, and they don't know why.
 The truth is banks can name the terms and conditions under which they will sell a bank-owned home.
 If buyers don't fit those qualifications, they are out of luck.

-Buyers Who Submit Multiple Offers
+How Banks Deal With Buyers Who Submit Multiple Offers on Foreclosures

-Banks have learned that not every foreclosure buyer is committed.
+Banks have learned not every foreclosure buyer is committed.
 Some buyers make multiple offers with no intention of buying all of them.
 They want to pick and choose the best deal and, in doing so, could find themselves in court by writing bogus offers.

-The problem arises when the buyer does not have the financial means to purchase all the properties.
+The problem arises when the buyer does not have financial means to purchase all properties.
 Some state laws might hold the buyer liable for breach of contract upon cancellation because the buyer may have breached an implied contract covenant of "good faith."

-Some Homes Don't Qualify for Conventional Financing
+Why Some Foreclosure Homes Don't Qualify for Conventional Financing With Banks

 Mortgage underwriters may turn down a loan from an otherwise qualified buyer if the property requires too much work to meet health and safety codes.
 A conventional buyer's offer with 20 percent down, however, will typically beat out an offer from a buyer obtaining a Federal Housing Administration (FHA) loan.

-FHA Appraisal Conditions
+How FHA Appraisal Conditions Affect Bank Foreclosure Deals

 FHA requires satisfaction of appraisal conditions prior to closing.
 Yet, REO banks typically will not authorize repairs prior to closing.
 Then, toss into the mix that bank repo buyers rarely want to pay for repairs before they own the home.

 Cash buyers don't make offers contingent on an appraisal.
 If the bank repo does not appraise for the purchase price and the buyer is obtaining a loan that requires a 20 percent down payment or less, the buyer's lender will not fund unless the buyer coughs up more cash or the REO lender discounts the price.

-- Faster Closing: A buyer does not need 30 or 45 days to close if the buyer is not obtaining a loan.
+A buyer does not need 30 or 45 days to close if the buyer is not obtaining a loan.
 Once the home inspection and other contingencies have been satisfied or released, closing can take place in as little as three to seven days, providing the buyer is willing to sign a lead-based paint waiver.
-Faster closings put money into the REO lender's pocket sooner, and fewer things that can go wrong in a short escrow period.
+Faster closings put money into the REO lender's pocket sooner, and fewer things can go wrong in a short escrow period.